Decentralized Cross-Blockchain Asset Transfers: Related Work

 \section{Related Work}

-Several solutions for cross-blockchain asset transfers have been proposed in the literature~\cite{ZamyatinHLPGK19, mtn, KiayiasZ18, GaziKZ19, GaroffoloKO20, GlabbeekGT19, borkowski2019dextt}.
-Evaluating the existing solutions against the requirements defined in \Cref{sec:requirements} reveals that solutions generally fulfill \crefrange{req:ownership}{req:no-double-spend}, however they lack with regards to decentralized finality~(\cref{req:finality}) and transfer confirmations~(\cref{req:claim-confirm}) or do not provide implementations of the proposed protocols.
+Several solutions for cross-blockchain asset transfers have been proposed in the literature~\cite{belchior20}.
+Evaluating the most important existing solutions against the requirements defined in \Cref{sec:requirements} reveals that solutions generally fulfill \crefrange{req:ownership}{req:no-double-spend}, however they lack with regards to decentralized finality~(\cref{req:finality}) or do not provide implementations of the proposed protocols.
 A summary of the different cross-blockchain asset transfer solutions is provided in \cref{tb:literature-review}.

 In XClaim~\cite{ZamyatinHLPGK19}, cross-blockchain asset transfers are realized by first locking assets with a client called ``vault'' on a ``backing'' blockchain and reissuing the assets on another ``issuing'' blockchain.
 Locking of the assets on the backing blockchain is verified on the issuing blockchain via blockchain relays.
 However, the locked assets remain with the vault on the backing blockchain.
-While malicious vaults (e.g., vaults that do not unlock the asset again) are penalized, transfer finality still depends on this single actor.
-In contrast, our protocols enable any client---whether directly involved in the transfer or not---to finalize transfers.
-Further, transfer confirmations are not foreseen by the XClaim protocol.
+While malicious vaults are penalized, transfer finality still depends on this single actor.
+In contrast, our protocol enables any client---whether directly involved in the transfer or not---to finalize transfers.

-Metronome~\cite{mtn} provides cross-blockchain asset transfers for their own MET token.
+Metronome~\cite{mtn} implements cross-blockchain asset transfers for their MET token.
 Token holders can export MET from one blockchain and then import them on another blockchain via receipts where validators vote on the validity of receipts.
 While this can prevent illegal transfers, at the time of writing, Metronome cannot be considered decentralized since only authorized nodes can participate as validators.
-Further, Metronome does not provide concepts for transfer finality and confirmations.
+Further, Metronome does not provide concepts for transfer finality.